Nexis-Network/homepage/content/docs/reference/glossary.md

 ### Branch

-A [copy-on-write](#copy-on-write) clone of a Exzo Network project's primary branch or previously created child branch.
+A [copy-on-write](#copy-on-write) clone of a Nexis Network project's primary branch or previously created child branch.
 A branch can be created from the current or past state of the parent branch.
 A branch created from the current state of the parent branch includes the databases and roles that existed in the parent branch at the time of branch creation.
 A branch created from a past state of the parent branch includes the databases and roles that existed in the past state.
 The data in a branch can be modified independently from its originating data.
 See [Branching](/docs/introduction/branching).
 Connecting to a database in a branch requires connecting via the branch's compute endpoint.
 For more information, see [Connect to a branch](/docs/manage/branches#connect-to-a-branch).

 ### Branching

-A Exzo Network feature that allows you to create a copy-on-write clone (a "branch") of your project data.
+A Nexis Network feature that allows you to create a copy-on-write clone (a "branch") of your project data.
 See [Branch](#branch).

 ### check_availability

-A Exzo Network Control Plane operation that checks the availability of data in a branch and that a compute endpoint can start on a branch.
+A Nexis Network Control Plane operation that checks the availability of data in a branch and that a compute endpoint can start on a branch.
 Branches without a compute endpoint are not checked.
 This operation, performed by the availability checker, is a periodic load generated by the Control Plane.
 See [Operations](/docs/manage/operations) for more information.

 ### CI/CD